Jackman and McRoss Battery Point

 (03) 6223 3186

-Keep your eyes peeled for the big redbrick building on Hampden Road.
-You’ll know you’re close when you catch a whiff of hot bread and pastries.
+Keep your eyes peeled for the big, red brick building on Hampden Road.
+You’ll know you’re close when you catch the fresh-baked aroma of hot bread and pastries.
 Battery Point’s staple bakery, Jackman and McRoss, is a local institution for all things fresh, traditional and delicious.

-Nerida and Justin McRoss teamed up with Chris Jackman, a restaurateur and chef, to open the bakery’s doors in 1998.
-Nerida was working front of house at Chris’ restaurant before the trio joined forces, combining Justin’s pastry-making finesse with Chris and Nerida’s flair for hospitality to provide high-quality baked goods to Hobart’s hungriest.
-Since then, Jackman and McRoss has developed a solid reputation based on delivering traditional bakery fare with a fine dining twist.
+Nerida and Justin McRoss teamed up with Chris Jackman, a restaurateur and chef, to open the bakery’s doors back in 1998.
+Nerida was working front-of-house at Chris’ restaurant before the trio joined forces, combining Justin’s pastry-making finesse with Chris and Nerida’s flair for hospitality to provide high-quality baked goods to Hobart’s hungriest.
+Since then, Jackman and McRoss has developed a solid reputation for delivering traditional baked goods with a fine dining twist.
 Today you’ll find Jackman and McRoss in three Hobart locations: Battery Point, New Town and the licensed Victoria Street venue.

-The community also play a role in directing the Jackman and McRoss menu – you’ll often find locals bringing in a box or two of fresh fruit from their own gardens, only to later find fresh figs and apricots appearing in pastries and breads.
-Settle into these fruity flavours with a freshly squeezed juice or citron press., or warm up with the abundant selection of T2 loose-leaf teas.
+The community also plays a role in directing the Jackman and McRoss menu – you’ll often find locals bringing in a box or two of fresh fruit from their own gardens, only to later find fresh figs and apricots appearing in pastries and bread.
+Settle into these fruity flavours with a freshly squeezed juice or citron pressé, or warm up with the abundant selection of loose-leaf teas.
 The menu features gluten-free options all day long and a vegan dish at lunchtime, so all are catered for.

-Whether you’re after a long Sunday brunch, a coffee and a croissant on the way to work or some moreish sweets, pies, sandwiches or breads to take home, Jackman and McRoss has got your back.
+Whether you’re after a long Sunday brunch, a coffee and a croissant on the way to work or some moreish sweets, pies, sandwiches or bread to take home, Jackman and McRoss ticks all the boxes.